ESCROW

 Overview

-A two-hour webinar that reviews RESPA’s escrow rules as well as the TRID escrow disclosure requirements.
+A two-hour webinar that covers RESPA’s escrow rules as well as the TRID escrow disclosure requirements.

-Escrow accounts play an important role in the mortgage industry by protecting both the lender and the borrower by ensuring that homeowners’ property taxes, property insurance premiums, mortgage insurance premiums, and other escrow items are paid in a timely fashion.
-The escrow account ensures that there is always enough money to pay these bills when they are due so that the homeowner avoids the risk of lapsed insurance coverage or delinquent taxes.
+Escrow accounts play an important role in the mortgage industry by protecting both the lender and the borrower by paying that homeowners’ property taxes, property insurance premiums, mortgage insurance premiums, and other escrow items in a timely fashion.
+The escrow account helps to monitor that there is enough money to pay these bills when they are due so that the homeowner avoids the risk of lapsed insurance coverage or delinquent taxes.

-While having an escrow account benefits an institution because it ensures that mortgage related obligations are actually paid, there are drawbacks as well – the actual time and effort to be an escrow agent and the potential results if institutions do something incorrectly.
+While having an escrow account benefits an institution because it helps mortgage related obligations get paid, there are drawbacks as well – the actual time and effort to be an escrow agent and the potential results if institutions do something incorrectly.
 The escrow rules, and the Loan Estimate and Closing Disclosure rules regarding disclosure of escrow, can be confusing and often result in many violations.

-This webinar will review both RESPA’s escrow requirements as well as the proper completion of the Loan Estimate and Closing Disclosure as it relates to escrows and the refund of escrow account balances.
+This webinar will study both RESPA’s escrow requirements as well as the proper completion of the Loan Estimate and Closing Disclosure as it relates to escrows and the refund of escrow account balances.

 HERE IS WHAT YOU WILL LEARN: